felixdagnon/Deploying-high-available-and-scalable-wordpress-using-cloudformation/README.md

 We also need to make sure it's scalable.
 So we need to create a auto scaling group and attach it to these EC2.

-And finally, you need to expose these EC2 because there are multiple EC2, we need to have a way to distribute traffic as well as
+And finally, we need to expose these EC2 because there are multiple EC2, we need to have a way to distribute traffic as well as

 expose this web server application using a URL.
 So we need to create an elastic load balancer.